Dunhuang on Silk Road — Exceptional Museum on Gobi Desert, With Mogao Grottoes Next to Moon Crescent Spring

-Centuries later, Wang Yuanlu arrived in Dunhuang.
-Seeing this exceptional holy place had been abandoned and in declination, he decided to stay and started to clean, fix, and rebuilt the Mogao Grottoes.
+Centuries later, Wang Yuanlu arrived.
+Seeing that this exceptional holy place had been abandoned and in decline, he decided to stay and started to clean, fix, and rebuild the Mogao Grottoes.

-In the year 1900, he discovered the secret, ancient Dunhuang Library Cave.
+In 1900, he discovered the secret ancient Dunhuang Library Cave.

-He carried some of the manuscripts to officials and local governors, but none of them showed interest nor financial support.
+He carried some of the manuscripts to officials and local governors, but none of them showed interest or financial support.

-He then tried to write to the Empress Dowager Cixi, still, no one from the Qing's government cared about these valuable documents.
+He then tried to write to Empress Dowager Cixi, but no one from the Qing government cared about these valuable documents.

-Wang Yuanlu was disappointed and sealed those scrolls back to this cave again.
+Wang Yuanlu was disappointed and sealed those scrolls back in this cave again.

 The Door of the Dunhuang Library Cave or Cangjing Dong, Now Numbered the 17th Cave of Mogao Grottoes.

-In 1907, Marc Aurel Stein heard about this cave and arrived in Dunhuang.
+In 1907, Marc Aurel Stein heard about this cave and arrived.

-Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave at the beginning, Stein managed to trick Wang to give up and purchased over 9000 pieces of scrolls and other relics with little money, most of them now are preserved in the British Museum.
+Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave initially, Stein managed to trick Wang into giving up and purchasing over 9000 pieces of scrolls and other relics with little money; most of them are now preserved in the British Museum.

 In 1908, Paul Pelliot picked and bought the most valuable 6000 ancient classics and transported them back to France, which are now in the La Bibliothèque Nationale de France.

-In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, as well as painted sculptures.
+In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, and painted sculptures.

 Statue of the Tang Dynasty from the 328th Cave of Mogao Grottoes — Harvard Art Museums (Photo by Dongmaiying)

-During this period, besides preserved some remaining scrolls, the Qing government did nothing useful to stop the outflow, until the empire ended in 1912.
+During this period, besides preserving some remaining scrolls, the Qing government did nothing helpful to stop the outflow until the empire ended in 1912.

-In the next few decades of chaotic wars, Dunhuang and Mogao Grottoes still didn't get the sufficient protection that they deserve.
+In the next few decades of chaotic wars, Dunhuang and Mogao Grottoes still didn't get the sufficient protection they deserved.

-Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge loss to national treasures.
+Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge losses to national treasures.

-After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossips, and passed away in 1931.
+After having realized the enormous value of the scrolls and relics that he sold out, he got depressed, lost his sanity in some gossip, and passed away in 1931.

-Until in 1943, Chang Shuhong (1904 — 1994), the guardian of Dunhuang, arrived and established Dunhuang Academy, and dedicated his life to protecting this place.
+Until 1943, Chang Shuhong (1904 — 1994), the guardian of Dunhuang, arrived and established Dunhuang Academy and dedicated his life to protecting this place.

 Copy Painting of Dunhuang Murals by Chang Shuhong and His Wife Li Chengxian.

-Mogao Grottoes, a UNESCO World Heritage Site, is the biggest Buddhism artistic palace with great religious and aesthetic values.
+Mogao Grottoes, a UNESCO World Heritage Site, is the biggest Buddhist artistic palace with great religious and aesthetic values.